Waveform degeneracy of binary systems and Lagrange three-body systems: Review on the linearized theory of gravitational waves

 \section{Review on the linearized theory of gravitational waves}

 Let $\vu{n}$ be the unit vector pointing towards the detector.
 We define

 The tensor $\Pi_{ij}$ is a projection tensor onto the plane orthogonal to $\vu{n}$ while $\Lambda_{ijk\ell}$ projects a tensor onto the transverse-traceless (TT) gauge.
 In the linearized theory of gravity, we separate the spacetime metric $g_{ab}$ as $g_{ab} = \eta_{ab} + h_{ab}$.
-The solution to the linearized Einstein equation is
+The multipole expansion of the solution to the linearized Einstein equation is

 where the mass quadrupole $h^{\mathrm{TT}}_{ij,\mathrm{quad}}$ is the leading order term, and the sum $h^{\mathrm{TT}}_{ij,\mathrm{oct+cq}}$ of the mass octupole $h^{\mathrm{TT}}_{ij,\mathrm{oct}}$ and current quadrupole $h^{\mathrm{TT}}_{ij,\mathrm{cq}}$ is the next-to-leading order contribution.
 These are given by \cite{misner_1973, maggiore_vol1}